mjamore/carlieamoreddc/README.md

 2. ```shell
     npm start
     ```

+## Workflow for Developing/Deploying/Testing the Netlify Serverless Function:
+In order to send emails to Carlie when the user submits the contact form on the website, this application contains a serverless function that is deployed through Netlify, located in `netlify/functions/sendEmail.js`.

+1. Make sure you have a .env file setup at the root of this project that contains an entry for `MAILGUN_API_KEY` and `EMAIL_T0_ADDRESS`.
+The MAILGUN_API_KEY value can be retrieved from https://app.mailgun.com/app/account/security/api_keys.

+3.  ```shell
+    netlify dev
+    ```
+You should now be able to invoke the function by hitting http://localhost:{PORT_NUMBER_SPECIFIED_IN_OUTPUT_FROM_NETLIFY_DEV_COMMAND}/.netlify/functions/sendEmail/?name=Jack%20Jackson&email=paul@aol.com&message=Dr.%20Amore%20began%20prioritizing%20her%20journey in the browser.

+3.  ```shell
+    netlify deploy --prod
+    ```
+You should now be able to invoke the function by hitting https://carlieamoredds.netlify.app/.netlify/functions/sendEmail/?name=Jack%20Jackson&email=paul@aol.com&message=Dr.%20Amore%20began%20prioritizing%20her%20journey in the browser.
+You should recieve the email at the EMAIL_T0_ADDRESS defined in step 1 and the email should show in the Mailgun user interface dashboard.

 ## Deployment:
 Netlify is used as a continuous build/deployment server, as well as for hosting the site.
 The site is automatically built each time the `main` branch is pushed.